 You’ll need the following ingredients for cinnamon raisin bread:

-Step 1: In the bowl of a stand mixer, or a large bowl, combine warmed fruit juice (105-110F), sweetener, and yeast.
+Step 1: In the bowl of a stand mixer or a large bowl, combine warmed fruit juice (105-110F), sweetener, and yeast.
 Stir and let the yeast bloom until it’s foamy, about 5 minutes.

 Step 2: Add all-purpose flour, salt, and oil.
 Using the dough hook, knead on medium speed until it almost pulls away from the sides of the bowl, about 4-5 minutes.
-Alternatively, knead the dough by hand until it’s almost no longer sticky.
+Alternatively, knead the stiff dough by hand until it’s almost no longer sticky.

 Step 4: Remove the bowl from the mixer and tilt the bowl on its side.
 Add ½ tsp of oil to the bottom of the bowl and turn the dough to coat the dough in oil.
 No need to move to a separate greased bowl.
 Cover with a towel or plastic wrap and let it rest in a warm place, just above room temperature, for 1 hour.

-Step 5: Preheat the oven to 450F.
+Step 5: Preheat the oven to 450 degrees F.

 Step 6: Measure a piece of parchment paper large enough to fit your Dutch oven with some overhang.